 However, according to a 2014 study by Lucile Packard Foundation for Children’s Health, more than 38 percent of San Diego children ages 3-5 are not enrolled in preschool or kindergarten and 9,600 children are on a wait list for subsidized care.
 In addition, according to a Harvard University study, access to care and coordination of services in San Diego remain a challenge, and the cost of child care is a major barrier for local families.

-Investing in the expansion of early childhood education for San Diego youth, as well as systems-level change, will improve quality of life throughout the region and lead to a stronger economy and more vibrant communities.
+Increased early childhood education opportunities for San Diego youth, as well as systems-level change, will improve quality of life throughout the region and lead to a stronger economy and more vibrant communities.

 In the Media

 - Donor gives $13.8 million for San Diego early childhood education

 Investing in early childhood education and development, particularly for at-risk children, can drastically reduce social costs such as those related to poor health, poverty and crime.

 A critical time to shape productivity in a child’s life is from birth to age five, when the brain develops rapidly to build the foundation of cognitive and character skills.

 At-risk children who do not participate in high-quality early education programs* are:

 - 25 percent more likely to drop out of school

 - 40 percent more likely to become a teen parent